mulle-objc/MulleObjC/README.md

 #### 💎 A collection of Objective-C root classes for mulle-objc

-MulleObjC supplies the most basic runtime components to build a foundation on top of it.
-MulleObjC fundamentally depends on standard C libraries only (f.e. no `<unistd.h>`)
+MulleObjC supplies the most basic runtime components like NSObject or NSThread to build a foundation on top of it.
+MulleObjC depends on standard C libraries only (for instance not on `<unistd.h>`)

 | Release Version